pranav-satheesh/pranav-satheesh.github.io/_pages/outreach.md

 Promoting science and spreading awareness should go hand in hand with scientific development.
 During my time as an undergrad at IIT Madras, I was fortunate to be part of several outreach activities as part of [Horizon: the physics and astronomy club](https://horizoniitm.github.io/).

-## Public Lectures and workshops
+## Talks and workshops

 {% include gallery %}

-I love conducting lectures!
-Public lectures are one of the effective ways of communicaating your research.
+I love giving talks.
+Talks are one of the effective ways of communicaating your research.
 During my undergrad, I got to organize several lecture presentations and workshops.
 Below is a list of some of them.

 - **Relativity and Gravitation**, [*Horizon summer school 2021*](https://github.com/HorizonIITM/summer-school-2021), March 2020
 - **Physics of Compact Stars**, *Boltzmann Session*, April 2020